SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - Inside `createCheckoutUrl()`, get `$products = $cart->getProducts();`.
 - Let's just set `$variantId = $products[0]->getLsVariantId();`
 - And set the `variantId` on the `relationships.variant.data.id`
-- Now let's checkout - great!
+- Now let's check out - great!
 We're on the right product in LS checkout.
 - Notice that the variantId in this specific case should be a string, not an int according to the docs.
 It's important to match that type, otherwise you will get an error.
 But since our variant ID is already a string - we're good.
 Though